“Layla” Lyrics Meaning (Eric Clapton)

-“Layla” by Eric Clapton is one of the most emotional songs of his career.
-Released as a single in 1971 by Derek and the Dominos and later recorded by Clapton for the Unplugged album in 1992, the song captures a painful story of forbidden love.
-Based on Claptonโs feelings for Pattie Boyd, the wife of his close friend George Harrison (guitarist for the Beatles), and inspired by the 12th-century Persian poem Layla and Majnun, the songโs meaning explores desperation, heartbreak, and longing.
+Released as a single in 1971 by Derek and the Dominos and later recorded by Clapton for his Unplugged album in 1992, “Layla” is one of the biggest hits of Clapton’s career.
+Based on Clapton’s feelings for Pattie Boyd, the wife of his close friend George Harrison (guitarist for the Beatles), and inspired by the 12th-century Persian poem Layla and Majnun, the song is a story of forbidden love

 Verse 1: Facing Loneliness